cf-toolsuite/cf-butler/README.md

 ## How to configure

 Make a copy of then edit the contents of the `application.yml` file located in `src/main/resources`.
-A best practice is to append a suffix representating the target deployment environment (e.g., `application-pws.yml`, `application-pcfone.yml`).
+A best practice is to append a suffix representing the target deployment environment (e.g., `application-pcfone.yml`).
 You will need to provide administrator credentials to Apps Manager for the foundation if you want the butler to keep your entire foundation tidy.

 > You really should not bundle configuration with the application.
 To take some of the sting away, you might consider externalizing and/or [encrypting](https://blog.novatec-gmbh.de/encrypted-properties-spring/) this configuration.